 How to Wear It: Put the finishing touch on a faux fur coat or blazer and button-down with a wide-brim fedora for a can't-miss contemporary look.

 Extra, extra!
 When you want a stylish add-on that's not as formal as a fedora but dressier than a baseball cap, it's time to pick up a newsboy cap.
 Although named after the newsboys who wore this rounded, button-top hat style back in the early 20th century, newsboy caps aren't just for guys anymore — they're just as fashionable for ladies.

-Try one in plaid Italian wool or grey virgin wool to add instant sophistication to any outfit.
+Try one in plaid wool or antique leather to add instant sophistication to any outfit.
 Newsboy caps often get confused with flat caps, which are another great wool hat option.
 But they're not the same.
 Read our primer on the newsboy cap vs. flat cap and you'll soon know how to easily spot the difference.

 How to Wear It: Layer your newsboy cap with a long-sleeve shirt, cashmere sweater, navy-colored pea jacket, or camel coat for a classic touch.

 It might be simple, but it's far from basic.
 A beanie is one of the most universally flattering and appealing hat styles for men and women any time of year.
 But a warm wool beanie is a winter-weather essential when you're hitting the mountain slopes or strolling the city streets.
 Whether you opt for a close-fitting version or a looser style, beanies look good with long hair, short hair, straight hair, curly hair, or no hair!

 Because these "sock caps" have such a straightforward silhouette, feel free to get creative with different colors as well as beanie styles — slouchy, cuffed, or pom-poms, perhaps?